santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Catalog/ADC-Gen-I-%7C-Introduction/TSGs-%2D-Azure-Data-Catalog/User-Access-Add-or-Delete.md

 In the case that the user has owner permissions to the Azure Data Catalog in the Azure Portal, they can add or delete the ADC Administrator as follows:

-1. Log into Azure Portal as subscription admin for the catalog (might have to be tenant admin also,not sure)
+1. Log into Azure Portal as subscription admin for the catalog (might have to be tenant admin also, not sure)
 2. Go to Resources and click on the catalog resource.
 Note the resource group the catalog exists in.
 ![image.png](/.attachments/image-11861f5b-2d6c-4319-9c43-04812a609869.png)